andrewiggins/react-suspense-sandbox/src/fiber/README.md

   function completeUnitOfWork(workInProgress: Fiber): Fiber | null;
   ```

-  Calls completeWork (TODO: what does that do?).
+  Calls completeWork.
 Then appends the current Fiber's children effects
   to the returnFiber (if no siblings) and then appends itself if the current Fiber has an effect.

   TODO: Document who calls this method & when they call the method, and expand what it does.
 I think